All shipped from JAPAN!日本からお届けします。

 Texture: Crisp and airy

-Taste: Mellow sweetness with a nutty crunch
+Taste: Mild chocolate sweetness with a crunchy biscuit base

 Fun Fact: It’s actually the older of the two!